 Chronic traumatic encephalopathy (CTE) is the term used to describe brain degeneration likely caused by repeated head traumas.
-CTE is a diagnosis only made at autopsy by studying sections of the brain.
+CTE is a diagnosis made only at autopsy by studying sections of the brain.

-CTE is a very rare condition.
-It has been found in the brains of people who played football and other contact sports, including boxing.
+CTE has been found in the brains of people who played football and other contact sports, including boxing.
 It may also occur in military personnel who were exposed to explosive blasts.
 Some signs and symptoms of CTE are thought to include difficulties with thinking (cognition), physical problems, emotions and other behaviors.
 It's thought that these develop years to decades after head trauma occurs.

 CTE cannot be made as a diagnosis during life except in those rare individuals with high-risk exposures.
 Researchers do not yet know the frequency of CTE in the population and do not understand the causes.
 There is no cure for CTE.

 - Difficulty thinking (cognitive impairment)